thousandyears/garden/README.md

 Are there any alternatives?
 Are there feasible modes of organisation where one only ever sings off one's own work?

-_Thousand Years is a sanctuary for the visions of sustainable corporate cultures where the purpose of typical work is to empower our colleagues to express their domains of expertise as independently as possible – especially from ourself.
+_Thousand Years is a sanctuary for the visions of sustainable corporate cultures where the purpose of typical work is to empower our colleagues to express their domains of expertise as independently as possible – especially from ourselves.
 We thus celebrate diversity by preferring the majority of everybody over the majority of the mainstream._

 Implement someone's requirements and you expressed their ideas for one day.
 Avail them of affordances to express their own ideas, and you free them for a lifetime.
 This simple motto yields a range of very desirable outcomes: